msobanjo/courseware/topics/terraform/modules/variables/README.md

 #### Running the configuration file

-Next, open a the terminal in the directory where the configuration files are.
+Next, open a terminal in the directory where the configuration files are.

 First let's execute the following command to get the plugins for AWS:

 `terraform init`

 Next let's execute to see what changes will be made, we will need to tell TF where the variable values are defined, it's done through `-var-file` flag and then providing a value to where the file is located.

 We placed `variableValues.tfvars` in the same directory, therefore we can make a reference to it directly.

 `terraform plan -var-file="variableValues.tfvars"`